 Office of the Public Guardian’s lasting power of attorney campaign

 The Office of the Public Guardian’s (OPG) lasting power of attorney (LPA) campaign promotes the importance and benefits of making an LPA.
 The campaign also clears up some of the myths around LPAs.
-Click on the pictures below for full-sized versions of the campaign posters and leaflets.
+Click on the picture below for a full-sized version of the campaign poster.

 Further information is available from the Office of the Public Guardian here: